 As the weather begins to warm, you can expect to see more nesting birds all the way up until the end of September.

 March also heralds the beginning of the resurgence of insect infestations, with the first signs of ants coming out of their winter slumber.

 The greatest pest control issue in March comes from high levels of clothes moths, so any companies working with textiles would be wise to take additional precautions.

 April and May

-April and May see a maintaining of March’s levels, with high numbers of clothes moths remaining the main concern, together with moderate levels of mice, rats, cockroaches and ants.
-However, yet more insects begin to emerge as the year progresses into Spring and property owners can expect to see moderate levels of bed bugs, fleas and house flies.
+April and May see a maintaining of March’s levels, with high numbers of clothes moths remaining a concern, together with moderate levels of mice, rats, cockroaches and ants.
+However, yet more insects begin to emerge as the year progresses into Spring and property owners can expect to see moderate levels of house flies.

 May can also herald the first appearances of the dreaded wasp, so be on the lookout for nests, and deal with them before they become fully active.